maheshkn30/Mini-Dictionary/README.md

 - Allows users to input a word and view its meaning along with additional details.
 - Lightweight, fast, and easy to integrate into other web projects.
-- Revised Js Ajax concept making Http Request from client to server
+- Revised Js Ajax concept making Http Request from client to server.